 I don’t know how it happened, but after digging through Postman’s content for a while, I stumbled across a website called Wealthy Affiliate; a training program designed to teach newcomers the basics of affiliate marketing (otherwise known as commission).

-After almost 7 years of building HomeStudioBasics, it was one of the best pieces of advice I have ever received.
+After all this time building HomeStudioBasics, it was one of the best pieces of advice I have ever received.

 Not only is it tough to build a brand, but it can also be exhausting at times taking into account everything that goes into maintaining a website and presence online.